shahwahed/terraform4vSphere/homeLabDeploy/Readme.md

 # what to do next

-now connect to your freshly installed virtual center and import back the template. you can install all other ESXi host.
+Now connect to your freshly installed virtual center and import back the template.
+You can install all other ESXi host.